Before you begin:

-In the Triage Flaws page, select the checkbox in the ID column to check out the flaw.
+On the Triage Flaws page, select one or more checkboxes in the ID column to check out the flaws.
 The green lock icon appears in the column.
 If more than one checkbox is selected, you can perform actions in bulk.

-Click the arrow next to the checkbox to expand the details for the flaw.
+Select the arrow next to a checkbox to expand the details for the flaw.

-From the Action dropdown menu, select one of these mitigations:
+From the Action dropdown menu, select one of the following mitigations:

 - Mitigate by Design to state that custom business logic within the body of the application, which may not be fully identifiable by an automated process, addressed the vulnerability.